-I am privileged to serve as the Industry Practice Manager for Healthcare at World Wide Technology (WWT).
+I am privileged to serve as the Industry Practice Manager for Healthcare at WWT.
 In this role, I work with many healthcare systems at different stages of data maturity.
 A common truth among these systems is that all are on an extremely cyclical data journey where cycles can be virtuous or disastrous depending on the circumstances.

-I recently presented at the 2019 HIMSS Global Conference & Exhibition with Veritas, one of WWT’s partners in providing healthcare data and analytics solutions.
-For those unable to attend HIMSS19 or who missed the presentation, I’d like to summarize several critical areas I believe healthcare systems should consider when building their data strategies.
+I recently presented at the 2019 HIMSS Global Conference & Exhibition with Veritas, one of our partners in providing healthcare data and analytics solutions.
+For those unable to attend HIMSS19, or who missed the presentation, I'd like to summarize several critical areas I believe healthcare systems should consider when building their data strategies.